marianditt/valid-cast/README.md

 const isValidAddress = CompositeValidator.of<Address>()
   .add("street", hasTypeString)
-  .add("city", hasTypeString)
-  .exactValidator // ensures that the input does not provide extra fields.
+  .add("city", hasTypeString).exactValidator // ensures that the input does not provide extra fields.

 const isValidPerson = CompositeValidator.of<Person>()
   .add("name", hasTypeString)
-  .add("address", isValidAddress)
-  .validator // extra fields are allowed but are not contained in the result.
+  .add("address", isValidAddress).validator // extra fields are allowed but are not contained in the result.

-const input: unknown = {} // or a valid person try {
+const input = {} // or a valid person.
+try {
   const result: Person = Validation.validate(input, isValidPerson).getValue()
 } catch (error) {
-  // Handle ValidationError
+  // Handle ValidationError.
 }
 ```